kyleecodes/upload_files_nocodb/README.md

 - [Youth & Adult Literacy Rates .csv file, downloaded and unzipped from Kaggle](https://www.kaggle.com/datasets/thedevastator/youth-adult-literacy-rates-in-2019) or dataset of your choice.
 I named this example `literacy_rates.csv` and moved it into my working directory.

-## Launch a local intance of NocoDB:
+## Launch a local instance of NocoDB:

 First, clone the NocoDB repo:
 ```